frioux/leatherman/internal/tool/allpurpose/toml/toml2json.md

-ToJSON reads [TOML](https://github.com/toml-lang/toml) on stdin and writes JSON on stdout.
+Reads TOML on stdin and writes JSON on stdout.

 ```bash
 $ echo 'foo = "bar"` | toml2json